Precision Mapping for Safer Marine Operations

 “Bathymetric” and “Hydrographic” are both methods to map underwater areas (marine topography), but there is a difference between the two surveys.
 While closely related, these methods serve distinct purposes in mapping and exploring the underwater landscape.

 We use a bathymetry survey to map the underwater landform shape and depth of the seabed.
 Bathymetric maps are like topographic maps, but for underwater landscapes.
-They use colors and lines to show different depths of the ocean floor.
+They use colours and lines to show different depths of the ocean floor.
+Bathymetric maps are also used for planning the routes of underwater cables, ensuring they are laid in the safest and most efficient manner.

 Hydrography is the science of measuring and characterising bodies of water and their surrounding environments.
 Hydrographic surveys give a detailed view of the water column, including ocean depths, shorelines, and water composition.